-GSMA SGP.32 contains the technical specifications for the remote eSIM management of Internet of things (IoT) devices and other types of mobile device deployments with limitations on network and user-interface.
+GSMA SGP.32 contains the technical specifications for eSIM IoT, the remote eSIM management of Internet of things (IoT) devices and other mobile devices with limitations on network and user-interface.

-This guide will walk you through the new GSMA SGP.32: eSIM IoT standard, how it came to be, its implications for the telecommunications and IoT industries, its technical specifications, and so much more.
+This guide will walk you through the GSMA SGP.32: eSIM IoT standard.
+It explains what SGP.32 is, how it came to be, what the technical architecture is, and its implications for the telecommunications and IoT industries.

 Table of Contents